fenago/rabbitmq-jupyterlab/Lab_3_cb.md

-In this recipe we\'ll show you  how to create a custom web application to monitor the RabbitMQ logs.
+In this recipe we'll show you  how to create a custom web application to monitor the RabbitMQ logs.
 In order to check the logs, you can bind a queue to the `amq.rabbitmq.log` exchange.